Dalen980512/dalen.github.io/_posts/2024-04-24-third_post.md

 ## 3. Comparison of GPU and CPU

-### Topic requirements.
+### Topic requirements

 This question is a brief exploration of running a Deep Learning notebook using a GPU or CPU.
 As far as I know, this is the first time this Development Container method has been used for teaching.
 It has taken me about 6 months to get this set up, so I hope you enjoy it.
 This task is mostly an exercise in getting your own devcontainer up and running on our 78-336 Lab machines and possibly also on your home machine or laptop.
 It is a hands-on exercise.
 Tutors will help you, so ask them for assistance.
 Get your machine set up for containers following my AI blog post at:https://lovellbrian.github.io/2023/10/02/BYODImage.html.
 Follow my blog instructions to first set up a CPU learning environment and then change this to a GPU deep learning environment running on Linux Ubuntu 22.04.
 Time the learning loop in the notebook using the CPU and you will find this often takes many minutes.
 Then we will try it using the GPU which will take seconds.
 For this exercise, figure out how to change the batch size in fastai.
 Google is your friend.
 The default value is 64.

-(a) Try batch size values of 16, 32, 64, 128, and 256 on the GPU and determine which is fastest.
+- ​  Try batch size values of 16, 32, 64, 128, and 256 on the GPU and determine which is fastest.

-(b) Determine the maximum speedup of the GPU over the CPU.
+- ​  Determine the maximum speedup of the GPU over the CPU.

-(c) Show graphs on GPU activity using nvtop as described in the blog.
+- ​  Show graphs on GPU activity using nvtop as described in the blog.
 Explain what you observe and any issues you encountered.

-### Question 1.CPU environment configuration
+### Question 1.
+CPU environment configuration

 Since fastai uses the GPU environment for experiments by default, when configuring the CPU environment, when running the original code directly, there will be some code base conflicts and errors.
 Specifically, changes to the original spaCy library caused compilation errors.
 Subsequent solution: Reinstalled the updated cpu container environment, used the test code again, success!